 There are 3 types of preventive health screenings.

 1.)
 Ultrasound screenings

 Ultrasound (also called sonography) is a technique that uses sound waves to image structures in the body.
 During the ultrasound, high-frequency sound waves are transmitted to the area of interest in the body and the returning echoes are recorded as images.

 Life Line Screening utilises state-of-the-art Doppler colour flow ultrasound technology.
-You can count on this equipment for accurate, reliable images for:
+You can count on this equipment to produce accurate, reliable images for the following conditions:

 - Abdominal aortic aneurysm screening

 We offer simple finger-stick blood tests that identify important risk factors for heart disease, diabetes and other common diseases.
 These potentially life threatening diseases can all be treated, helping people to avoid suffering from debilitating health problems.

 These tests are conducted by pricking the soft pad of the finger and taking a few drops of blood.
 The instruments we use to perform the blood screenings are CE-approved, lab-accurate and used throughout the country in clinics, chemists and other testing environments.
 All blood test results are provided in a matter of minutes.

 Life Line Screening offers the following blood tests: